 - Living in the Wider World:

 An element of the PSHE curriculum (which overlaps with elements of the Science curriculum) is Relationships and Sex Education (RSE) and Health education.
-Under 2019 guidance from the Department for Education this will become a statutory part of the curriculum from September 2020.
+Under 2019 guidance from the Department for Education this became a statutory part of the curriculum from September 2020.

 The following government links in relation to this may be of interest: